1. Pumpkin Festival at Chatfield Farms

 5. Nick’s Fall Fest

-If you’re excited about a long drive , Nick’s Garden Center and Farm Market in Aurora throws an annual Nick’s Fall Fest for all the Denverites who don’t want to top off their gas tank, earning it the number-five spot on our list.
+Save money on gas and put it toward gourds at this close-to-home patch in Aurora.
+Nick’s Garden Center and Farm Market throws an annual Fall Fest for all the Denverites who hate driving, earning it the number-five spot on our list.
 Here, you’ll find a variety of pumpkins to choose from, plus activities for every kind of kiddo.
-There are no tickets required to enter , and it’s free to enjoy the straw maze, Professor Pumpkin story time, kid’s play area, and tons of games.
-The fest also offer pedal karts, an inflatable obstacle course, putt-putt golf, rubber ducky races, and train rides through a haunted tunnel for an additional charge.
+There are no tickets required to enter, and it’s free to enjoy the straw maze, Professor Pumpkin story time, kid’s play area, and tons of games.
+The fest also offers pedal karts, an inflatable obstacle course, mini golf, rubber ducky races, and train rides through a haunted tunnel for an additional charge.
 Pro tip: Stop by this daily fall festival on a weekday to avoid the crowds and get your garden shopping done at the same time with help from their friendly and knowledgeable staff.

 6. Cottonwood Farm Pumpkin Patch

-Cottonwood Farms is a small-but-beloved operation that offers a 10-acre pumpkin patch with straw bale and corn mazes, wagon rides, and yard games.
-But what earns this patch the number-six spot on our roundup are the multiple photo stand opportunities—a favorite is the “How Tall This Fall?” ruler board—which many families make sure to take a photo in front of every year.
-Borrow a wagon from the farm, and wander the petite patch in search of the perfect canvas for your next jack-o’-lantern.
+Cottonwood Farms is a small-but-spirited operation that offers a 10-acre pumpkin patch with straw bale and corn mazes, wagon rides, vintage farm equipment displays, and yard games.
+But what earns this patch the number-six spot on our roundup are all the whimsical photo-ops.
+Make it a tradition to snap an annual pic of your kiddos beside the “How Tall This Fall?” ruler board for an adorable holiday card.
+Then, borrow a wagon from the farm, and wander the petite patch in search of the perfect canvas for your next jack-o’-lantern.

 7. Mile High Farms Fall Festival